Sit-in movement

+Specific Examples

 Students at Morgan State College in Baltimore, Maryland, successfully deployed sit-ins and other direct action protest tactics against lunch counters in the city since 1953.
 One successful student sit-in occurred in 1955 at Read's Drug Store.
 Despite also being led by students and successfully resulting in the end of segregation at a store lunch counter, the Read's Drug Store sit-in did not receive the same level of attention that was later given to the Greensboro sit-ins.
 Two store lunch counter sit-ins, which occurred in Wichita, Kansas and Oklahoma City, Oklahoma, in 1958, also proved successful and employed tactics similar to those of the future Greensboro sit-ins.
 The local chapter of the Congress of Racial Equality had had similar success.
 After witnessing the unprecedented amount of visibility that the 1960 sit-ins in Greensboro, North Carolina, gained in the wide-oriented mainstream media, Morgan students (and others, including those from the Johns Hopkins University) continued sit-in campaigns that were already underway at department stores and restaurants near their campus.
-There were massive amounts of support from the community for the student's efforts, but more importantly, white involvement and support grew in favor of the desegregation of department store restaurants.—The students received significant support from the community, and more importantly, white involvement in favor of desegregating department store restaurants grew.
+There were massive amounts of support from the community for the student's efforts, but more importantly, White involvement and support grew in favor of the desegregation of department store restaurants.
+The students received significant support from the community, and more importantly, White involvement in favor of desegregating department store restaurants grew.